fvarelacid/strive-projects/NLP_Toxicity/README.md

 What's about:
 Toxicity comments prediction.

-The user rights a comment and the model will predict if it's toxic and which classify it.
+The user rights a comment and the model will predict if it's toxic and which types of toxicity.

 The model is based on a pre trained Bert model.